Getting An Antibody Test For The Coronavirus? Here's What It Won't Tell You

 But people are not just getting antibody tests to go back to the workplace.

-Jon Pepper and his wife Diane, who live in New York City, had been wondering whether they had COVID-19 ever since they got sick in April.
-He's 64, and they've simply wondered whether they might now have some immunity to the virus, so he decided to get a $119 antibody test directly from Quest Diagnostics, a big commercial laboratory, which now sells the test to anyone who wants one.
+Jon Pepper and his wife, Diane, who live in New York City, had been wondering whether they had COVID-19 ever since they got sick in April.
+He's 64, and they've simply wondered whether they might now have some immunity to the virus.
+He decided to get a $119 antibody test directly from Quest Diagnostics, a big commercial laboratory that now sells the test to anyone who wants one.
 Diane Pepper was soon tested, too.

 "The reality is people are going to be scrambling to get testing," says Dr. Jay Wohlgemuth, Quest's senior vice president and chief medical officer.
 "They're going to get any testing they can get their hands on.
 We see this is a responsible way to get testing."
 The company says it's a responsible provider — it makes sure a doctor explains the results.